vikasjayaram/auth0-plivo-sms-gateway/webtask/README.md

 ### Setup & Initialization

-- Copy the .env-webtask.sample to .env
+- Copy the .env-webtask.sample to .env-webtask

 ```sh